FAC8/READMES/Week7/hapi-plugins.md

 You can also write your own plugins in order to organize your code by feature.

 We found that the documentation to hapi plugins is extremely good so we gathered here a few really good links.
-Check out our screencast in which we will show you an example of building a hapi server by using plugins.
+Check out our example right below where we will show you an example of inserting a plugin into your server.

 ### Here is an example of a plugin being used and registered